mfatihy70/YildizApp/README.md

 # Yildiz App

-Yildiz App is a Flutter application designed for managing orders using a PostgreSQL Database.
+Yildiz App is a Flutter application designed for managing orders.

 ## Database Configuration

-By default, the application is configured to connect to a cloud PostgreSQL database.
+By default, the application is configured to connect to Aiven Cloud PostgreSQL database.

 ## Features

 The Yildiz App comes with a variety of features:

-- **Product Home Page**: Features a modern-looking hero view component.
+- **Product Home**: Features a modern-looking hero view component.
-- **Order Form Page**: Allows users to send an order to the database after validation.
+- **Order Form**: Allows users to send an order to the database after validation.
-- **Order List Page**: Fetches the orders from the database, handles possible errors, and displays them in a table.
+- **Order List**: Fetches the orders from the database, handles possible errors, and displays them in a table.
-- **Settings Page**: Provides standard settings options such as app theme, language, notifications, privacy, and account management.
+- **Settings**: Provides standard settings options such as app theme, language, notifications, privacy, and account management.

 ## Getting Started
 1. Clone the repository: